-As a result, makers tend to outbid each other which results in market liquidity.
-The diverse nature of the Poloniex tends work better under this protocol.
+As a result, makers tend to outbid each other, which results in market liquidity.
+The diverse nature of the Poloniex tends to work better under this protocol.
 You can find all the required info regarding the “fees” on the official Poloniex website.

 Poloniex exchange has a great interface which is very easy to use.
-The website has pretty good design and it provides a reasonably swift service for all of the 200 trading pairs.
-Clients can access the website from their mobile devices even though the exchange do not provide any android or iOS.
+The website has pretty good design, and it provides a reasonably swift service for all the 200 trading pairs.
+Clients can access the website from their mobile devices, even though the exchange does not provide any android or iOS.
 On the downside, Poloniex offers a below average customer service for the users through email, ticket and troll box service.

 So, the overall picture says that Poloniex offers good liquidity, major coverage of cryptocurrency and marginal trading system.
 On the other hand, it doesn’t accept any fiat currency, doesn’t provide a good customer service and there’s always the chance of pumping and dumping.

 Comparing all the factors and other exchanges, we can conclude that Poloniex is one of the better exchanges services available on the network.